molgenis/systemsgenetics/cellTypeSpecificAlleleSpecificExpression/README.md

 into the bam format using the program [samtools](https://github.com/samtools/samtools).

-When `sample.bam` is your bam file, you can provide it with an index by using samtools. you can then index the bam using:
+When `Suzie-RNAseq1.bam` is your bam file, you can provide it with an index by using samtools. you can then index the bam using:
 ```
-samtools index sample.bam
+samtools index Suzie-RNAseq1.bam
 ```
-A file named: `sample.bam.idx` will be add in the working directory, this contains the index for the specific bam.
+A file named: `Suzie-RNAseq1.bam.idx` will be add in the working directory, this contains the index for the specific bam.
 Now the bam file can be used for reading by the ASreads sub-module.
 Please index all the bam files that you want to use for analysis.